interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 # INTERPRET Multi-Agent Prediction

-In this part, the input is M agents' motion information including coordinates, velocities, yaw, vehicle length and width in the observed 1 second (10 frames) as well as the cooresponding HD map.
-The target is to predict N (<= M) agents' coordinates and yaw in the future 3 seconds (30 frames).
-Note that the N agents are selected because they are fully observable during the 1+3 seconds.
-In addition, one of the N agents is denoted as the 'interesting agent' (csv column 'interesting_agent' as 1) to serve as the ego agent during the evaluation process.
+In the Multi-Agent Prediction tracks, the target is to jointly predict multiple target agents' coordinates and yaw in the future 3 seconds (30 frames).
+All target agents are fully observable during the 1+3 seconds.

 ## Submission
 Please first read [the old guideline](http://challenge.interaction-dataset.com/leader-board-introduction) for the basic information about the input data and submission.
 Most of them still applies.